 Breaks down complex projects

 When working with a large, complex project with thousands of tasks, project management can seem overwhelming.
-With a work breakdown structure added, projects can be broken down into smaller, more manageable tasks.
+Work breakdown structures allow you to break projects down into smaller, more manageable tasks.

 Provides clarity for project teams

-Most projects involve a wide variety of individuals and project teams working together on meeting deliverables.
-With a work breakdown structure, responsibilities can be visualized clearly, ensuring that every team member knows what they need to do within the project.
+Most projects involve many people and teams working together to meet deliverables.
+With a work breakdown structure, you can clearly visualize responsibilities.
+This ensures that every team member knows what work they need to do to keep the project running.

 Helps avoids project management issues

-With a large project, it can be easy to run into common project issues such as missed deadlines, increased scope, and overrunning the budget.
-Tracking these deliverables at the WBS level can help ensure that no deadline or budget constraint falls through the cracks and the project stays on track.
+With a large project, it is common to run into issues like missed deadlines, increased scope, or an overrun budget.
+Tracking these deliverables at the WBS level can help you make sure that no deadline or budget constraint falls through the cracks and that your project stays on track.

 Assists with measuring project performance

-Project performance can generally be measured by analyzing whether or not activities have finished on time and within budget.
-With only individual tasks, you would need to run through each activity’s dates and costs individually to get a better understanding of the project’s
+You can measure project performance by analyzing whether activities have finished on time and within budget.
+For individual tasks, you would need to run through each activity’s dates and costs individually.
+This will help you get a better understanding of your project’s status.